-The Defective Products (Civil Liability) Law, Number 10(I)/95 ("the Defective Products Law"), which came into force on 1 January 1997, renders the producer or manufacturer of defective goods strictly liable for any damage caused by such products and brings Cyprus legislation in this area into line with European legislation.
-The law actually implements all European Directives on the area of product liability, including the 85/574/EEC Directive.
+The Defective Products (Civil Liability) Law, Law 10(I) of 1995 ("the Defective Products Law"), which came into force on 1 January 1997, renders the producer or manufacturer of defective goods strictly liable for any damage caused by such products and aligns Cyprus legislation in this area with European legislation, as it implements all European Directives on the area of product liability, including the 85/574/EEC Directive.
 Its main provisions are as follows:

 - Wherever a defect in a product causes personal injury or damage, the victim or his dependants may invoke the rules of strict liability to sue under the Defective Products Law.
 Liability is not limited to manufacturers alone.
-The Defective Products Law imposes liability under certain circumstances on the importers of products into the Republic of Cyprus and on the suppliers unless they comply with a request to name within a reasonable time the person supplying them with the product; - Defect is defined in section 4 of the Defective Products Law, which provides that there is a defect in a product if the safety of that product is not such as the consumer is entitled to expect.
+The Defective Products Law imposes liability under certain circumstances on the importers of products into the Republic of Cyprus and on the suppliers unless they comply within a reasonable time with a request to name the person supplying them with the product; - Defect is defined in section 4 of the Defective Products Law, which provides that there is a defect in a product if the safety of that product is not such as the consumer is entitled to expect.
 Of course, the circumstances under which the product is used, possessed, and consumed must always be taken into account.
 The burden of proving that there was a defect in the product and that the relevant injury or damage was wholly or partly caused by that defect lies on the plaintiff; - Section 12 of the Defective Products Law provides several defenses to strict liability.
 For example, the defendant will not be liable if he can show that the state of scientific and technical knowledge at the time was not such that a producer of products of the same description as the product in question might be expected to have discovered the defect if it had existed in his products while they were under his control (the development risks defense); and - Section 11 of the Defective Products Law provides that the action must be brought within three years of the date on which the plaintiff became aware or could reasonably have become aware of the damage or injury.
 Moreover, no action may be brought in any circumstances more than 10 years after the date on which the defendant supplied the relevant product to another.

-The Safety of Consumer Products Law Number 41(I) of 2004 was enacted to implement Directive 2001/95/EC on the general safety of products.
+The Safety of Consumer Products Law, Law 41(I) of 2004, was enacted to implement Directive 2001/95/EC on the general safety of products.
 It has since been amended in 2009 and 2010.
 The duties of producers, set out in section 7, include providing consumers with information that will allow them to evaluate the dangers which the product may pose during its usual and reasonably foreseeable use in the event that such dangers are not immediately apparent.

-Section 8 requires distributors of products to act diligently to conform to the safety measures imposed and particularly not to supply product which they know, or ought to know on the basis of information which they have in their possession, not to be in conformity with any such safety measures.
+Section 8 requires distributors of products to act diligently to conform to the safety standards imposed and in particular not to supply products which they know, or ought to know on the basis of information which they have in their possession, fall short of the prescribed safety standards.
 Distributors are also required to keep up with information relating to the safety of the products in the market.

-Under section 10, both distributors and producers of products which are covered by the law must cooperate with the appropriate authority and report any dangers which the products may pose.
+Under section 10, both distributors and producers of products covered by the law must cooperate with the appropriate authority and report any dangers which the products may pose.